zuhairnasir/Project3_DataManagement/README.md

 - **🔄 Transform:** Raw files into Spark DataFrames/RDDs and persist results.
 - **📊 Analyze:** Ratings and user behavior via Spark SQL and Cassandra CQL.
 - **📝 Document:** Each step in scripts and a Jupyter notebook for reproducibility.

+> Dataset can be obtained from [MovieLens 100k Dataset](https://grouplens.org/datasets/movielens/100k/)

 ---